I recently introduced the one month, one camera project I’m trying this year.

 In short, the plan is to use only one camera each month, to become (even) more familiar with it, and hopefully to eek the best out of it.

 Whilst this isn’t necessarily the plan for every month, for January I’m going with something new to me.

-To give it its full name, the Canon Digital IXUS 870 IS, from 2009 (mine came boxed with the original receipt).
+To give it its full name, the Canon Digital IXUS 870 IS, released in 2008 (mine came boxed with the original receipt from 2009).

 This camera I think will set the general criteria for any new ones I might acquire this year for the one month one camera challenge.

 I’ve found this is all I need, and even 4MP is enough for great photographs, so some 4, 5, 6, 7 and 8MP cameras might turn up for future months.

 2. CCD sensor